 SAT essay ACT essay

-For admission $\square$ $\boxtimes$
+For admission $\square$ $\square$

-For placement $\square$ $\boxtimes$
+For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

 Not using essay component

-- D. In addition, does your institution use applicants' test scores for academic advising?
-X yes no - E. Latest date by which SAT or ACT scores must be received for fall-term admission 4/15 Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): TOEFL OR IELTS required of non-native English speaking applicants - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+D. In addition, does your institution use applicants' test scores for academic advising?
+X yes no

+- E. Latest date by which SAT or ACT scores must be received for fall-term admission\4/15 Latest date by which SAT Subject Test scores must be received for fall-term admission\\\\\ - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): TOEFL OR IELTS required of non-native English speaking applicants - G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT $\Box$
+SAT $\boxtimes$

-ACT $\blacksquare$
+ACT

 SAT Subject Tests

 AP

 CLEP

 Institutional Exam

 State Exam (specify):